Standards & Policies for Pre-College Students

 - Summer Scholars and Leadership Seminars students must adhere to the Code of Conduct for Summer High School Residents and Summer Safety at Notre Dame.

-- Pre-College Study Abroad: Rome students are required to read, understand, and abide by the Pre-College Study Abroad Rome Handbook (Program canceled due to COVID-19)
+- Pre-College Study Abroad: Italy students are required to read, understand, and abide by the Pre-College Study Abroad Italy Handbook (Available in May 2021)

 - Regardless of a student’s age or the location of the program, Pre-College students may not possess or consume any alcohol, tobacco, e-cigarettes, personal vaporizers/vapor cigarettes, medications not prescribed to student, or illegal substances or paraphernalia during the program.